 OSU Libraries and Press endorses the policy statements on intellectual freedom, privacy of inquiry, and confidentiality of library records promoted by the American Library Association and set forth in the following documents:

-OSU professional and academic faculty are also governed by the OSU Faculty Handbook, and they should refer to the sections titled “Statement on Academic Freedom” and “Statement of Faculty Responsibilities" on the Academic Freedom Faculty Appointments page
+OSU professional and academic faculty are also governed by the OSU Faculty Handbook, and they should refer to the sections titled “Statement on Academic Freedom” and “Statement of Faculty Responsibilities" on the Academic Freedom and Faculty Appointments page.

 Challenges to materials available in our collection, or to any OSU Libraries and Press policy, shall be made to the University Librarian or her designee.
 Requests from law enforcement and requests for information made via the Freedom of Information Act (FOIA) shall be immediately directed to the University Librarian and the OSU Office of General Counsel.